- 14 Sep 2021

-Relatively speaking Nigeria has been one of the fastest growing Business Aviation markets in the world, a fact propelled by a mix of variables.
+Relatively speaking, Nigeria has been one of the fastest growing Business Aviation markets in the world, a fact propelled by a mix of variables.
 Felipe Reisch discusses the bizjet ecosystem in the country with Jetseta’s CEO, Harold Okwa, along with the impact of Covid-19…Back to Articles

 These include a relatively stable economy, a shaky Commercial Aviation system, and a shift in perception by Business/Private Aviation users.
 Nowadays flying in a private jet is no longer seen as a luxury but a tool to increase productivity levels and enhance cost efficiency.

-The rise in activity caught the eyes of the government, which has already removed import duties on new jets and opted to not specify a time restriction for foreign aircraft in Nigeria.
-The Nigerian government has also invested in the currently-delayed, but soon-to-be-opened terminal in Abuja.
+Before the pandemic, the rise in activity caught the eyes of the government, which removed import duties on new jets and opted to not specify a time restriction for foreign aircraft in Nigeria.

 Whatever the case, the oil and gas industry, as well as finance and manufacturing have benefited from the amenities of the Business Aviation industry, landing in places not served by commercial flights, and connecting Nigerian communities that are otherwise isolated or only precariously connected.

 Okwa has a clear vision, saying, “I feel as more organizations begin to resume working from offices and engaging more in face-to-face meetings, demand for BizAv will steadily increase.

 “I predict sometime around mid-2022,” he adds.
 “What factors come into play?
 Some of the main aspects would include vaccination adoption and the Africa free trade agreement (AFCFTA) implementation.”

 Pandemic or not, the truth is that local companies like Jetseta have risen to the occasion and continue serving local demand through a mobile app connecting travelers to private aviation providers at attractive fares worldwide.